jamescherti/minimal-emacs.d/README.md

 ### How to make *minimal-emacs.d* install packages in the early-init phase instead of the init phase?

 NOTE: Running package initialization and installation during the early-init phase is **NOT RECOMMENDED** because this stage occurs before the GUI system, windowing, and comprehensive error-handling buffers are fully initialized.
-When package-install or `package-refresh-contents` triggers a failure—such as a TLS handshake error or a lost network connection—Emacs cannot yet render a graphical window to display the backtrace or warning.
+When package-install or `package-refresh-contents` triggers a failure-such as a TLS handshake error or a lost network connection-Emacs cannot yet render a graphical window to display the backtrace or warning.
 This results in a "silent" hang or a crash that provides no visual feedback to the user, forcing a pivot to a terminal to inspect standard output.
 Furthermore, many packages expect a fully functional frame and loaded user environment to configure themselves correctly; forcing them to load during early-init bypasses the intentional separation designed to let you set up UI-independent variables before the package system and GUI logic complicate the startup sequence.

 To install and load packages during the early-init phase, add the following to `post-early-init.el`: